Skip to content

 How This Tool Works

-Enter the thickness, width, and length of a single board, plus how many pieces you need, to get total board feet.
+Pick your units, then enter the thickness, width, and length of a single board, plus how many pieces you need, to get total board feet (or timber volume in metric).

 Formula & Method